whitep4nth3r/randomcodegenerator.lol/README.md

       return firstLine + fillerLines.join("\n\r") + lastLine;
      ```
+  17. Open languages.js and add your language and your language to the const object
-  17. Open helpers.js and add your language and GitHub username to the Contributors const at the top of the file
+  18. Open contributors.js and add your GitHub username to the Contributors const at the top of the file
   18. Make sure everything is saved, then either refresh the page at [http://localhost:3000](http://localhost:3000) if it is already running, to ensure it picks up the latest changes or if it is not running
     ```bash
       npm run dev